kmtaiwo/Star-War-Survey/README.md

-# Star Wars Movies Survey
-## Project analysing Star Wars Survey Data
-This project uses Jupyter Notebook to analyze Star Wars movies.
-The objective for the analysis is to be able to help Star Wars movies fans gain some factual knowledge and get answers to some questions about the whole franchise.
-In particular, conclusive answer can be provided to the question "does the rest of America realize that “The Empire Strikes Back” is clearly the best of the bunch?"

-# Star Wars Movies Survey
-## Project analysing Star Wars Survey Data
-This project uses Jupyter Notebook to analyze Star Wars movies.
-The objective for the analysis is to be able to help Star War movies fans gain some factual knowledge and get answers to some questions about the whole franchise.
-In particular, conclusive answer can be provided to the question "does the rest of America realize that “The Empire Strikes Back” is clearly the best of the bunch?"

 # Star Wars Data Analysis Project
 This project focuses on analyzing survey data related to the Star Wars movie franchise.
 Through guided exploration and analysis, the project develops key skills essential for performing data science tasks in real-world scenarios.

 ## Project Overview
-When *The Force Awakens* was released, the team at FiveThirtyEight sought to answer intriguing questions about Star Wars fans.
+When *The Force Awakens* was released, the team at [FiveThirtyEight](https://fivethirtyeight.datasettes.com/fivethirtyeight/star-wars-survey~2FStarWars/134) sought to answer intriguing questions about Star Wars fans.
 For instance:
 **Does the rest of America realize that "The Empire Strikes Back" is the best movie in the series?**

 The project involves working with survey data to uncover insights, including: